Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 \section{Applications and performance assessments}

 All nonlinear model reduction methods discussed in this paper were implemented in the finite volume (FV) compressible flow solver AERO-F \cite{farhat2003application} and integrated into its existing PMOR capabilities.
 This solver includes a low-Mach preconditioner \cite{turkel1999preconditioning} specifically designed for low-speed flows.
-The effectiveness of these model reduction methods is evaluated using two representative CFD applications.
+The PROMs are constructed using the LSPG projection method and hyperreduced with ECSW.
+The effectiveness of these model reduction and hyperreduction methods is evaluated using two representative CFD applications.

 The first application can be easily reproduced by interested readers, as it involves solving an inviscid Burgers problem formulated in a two-dimensional (2D) square and parameterized over a 2D parameter domain $\mathcal{D}$ ($N_\mathcal{D} = 2$).
 It is programmed in Python.
 It features shocks that propagate across the entire domain in both directions, making it particularly challenging not only for traditional PMOR approaches based on the affine approximation of the solution but also for many otherwise promising nonlinear PMOR techniques, such as registration methods based on shock-fitting.